 An austim spectrum disorder cannot be diagnosed using any type of medical test (blood, brain scan).
 Instead, it is diagnosed on the basis of assessment of the child’s development and behavior.
 Parents are most likely to receive an accurate diagnosis from a comprehensive evaluation done by an experienced professional.
 This assessment involves spending time with the child in both play and formal testing situations combined with careful interviewing of the parents regarding behaviors seen in other environments.

-The behavioral characteristics of autism are listed in the Diagnostic and Statistical Manual of the American Psychiatric Association, Fourth Edition (DSM-IV).
+The behavioral characteristics of autism are listed in the Diagnostic and Statistical Manual of the American Psychiatric Association, Fifth Edition (DSM-V).
 A clinical psychologist and/or a medical doctor who has had training and experience in understanding autism spectrum disorders and other developmental disabilities can make the initial diagnosis.

 The first step in beginning intervention is contacting the San Diego Regional Center.
 If your child is under 3 years old, contact the Early Start Intake Unit at 858-496-4318 to obtain assistance in finding out if your child is eligible for these services.
 A service coordinator will be assigned to plan for your and your child’s needed services and supports.
 An Individualized Family Service Plan is then developed in collaboration with your family and service providers.